bbauska/meta-react-basics/README.md

 ## 24. Props and children

 Previously, you learned that you could pass props to and within a component.
-But there is also a special prop known as **props.children,** which is automatically passed to every component.
-In this reading, you'll learn about **props.children** and what its purpose is.
+But there is also a special prop known as <b>props.children,</b>
+which is automatically passed to every component.
+In this reading, you'll learn about <b>props.children</b> and what its purpose is.

-To understand the concept of **props.children**, consider the following real-life situation: you have a couple of apples, and you have a couple of pears.
+To understand the concept of <b>props.children</b>, consider the following real-life situation: you have a couple of apples, and you have a couple of pears.
 You'd like to carry the apples some distance, so obviously, you'll use a bag.